The Kerkrade dialect

 The Kerkraad dialect belongs to the Ripuarian-Frankish dialect just like the dialects from Simpelveld and Vaals.
 The name Ripuarian is derived from the Latin word "ripa" meaning bank.
 In this case, the right bank of the Rhine is meant.
 The Romans called the Frankish tribes who lived on the Mittelrhein and its immediate surroundings "Ripuarians.

-The Kerkrade dialect is still fairly widely spoken in Kerkrade in all walks of life.
-That the Kerkrade dialect is still alive and kicking is proven by its use in song lyrics, books, poems, stories and plays.
-In addition, Kerkrade dialect is inseparable from carnival.
-There are several associations involved in keeping Kerkrade dialect alive in all its forms, such as the "Dialekverain Kirchröadsjer Plat" and "Dialekverain d'r Wauwel.
+The Kerkrade dialect is still widely spoken in Kerkrade among all sections of the population.
+Its continued vitality is demonstrated by its use in song lyrics, books, poems, stories, and plays.
+In addition, the Kerkrade dialect is inextricably linked to carnival.
+There are several associations dedicated to keeping the Kerkrade dialect alive in all its forms, such as the 'Dialekverain Kirchröadsjer Plat' and 'Dialekverain d'r Wauwel'.
+There is also a municipal working group, the 'Kommissiejoeën Hats vuur Kirchröadsj Plat'.
+This working group includes members of the dialect associations.

 Kerkrade dictionary - Kirchröadsjer dieksiejoneer